benjamincmartinez/JenkinsHello/README.md

 # JenkinsHello

-# Learning how to make basic use of Jenkins.
+Learning how to make basic use of Jenkins with a java project.